-- (A) Hazard identification. - (B) Hazard investigation, evaluation and analysis. - (C) Hazard control and elimination. - (D) Hazard tracking. - (E) Requirements for on-going reporting to the oversight agency relating to hazard management activities and status. - (IX) A description of the process used by the transit agency to ensure that safety concerns are addressed in modifications to existing systems, vehicles, and equipment, which do not require formal safety certification but which may have safety impacts. - (b) System Description.
-The system description section of the SSPP shall include the following: - (I) A brief history of the system(s) operated by the transit agency. - (II) The scope of service the transit agency provides. - (III) A description of the organizational structure of the transit agency, including organizational diagrams of the transit agency and the system safety unit that identify the lines of authority and communications used by the agency to manage safety issues and define responsibilities within the organization. - (IV) A description of how the safety function of the agency is integrated into the rest of the rail transit organization. - (V) A description of the physical plant including track, signal and communication system, vehicle type and operating characteristics, station facilities and maintenance facilities. - (VI) A description of the process to modify the system.
-The system modification review and approval process shall include the following: - (A) The identification of the unit or group of the transit agency responsible for ensuring that the hazards associated with system expansions or modifications are included in the transit agency's hazard resolution process. - (B) Participation of operating and safety department personnel in the design review process for new equipment and system expansions or modifications. - (C) A sign-off and certification process for verification of operational readiness of new equipment and system expansions or modifications prior to entering revenue service. - (D) Documentation of responsibility and authority for approval of modification exceptions to established design criteria for new equipment and system expansions.
+- (A) Hazard identification. - (B) Hazard investigation, evaluation and analysis. - (C) Hazard control and elimination. - (D) Hazard tracking. - (E) Requirements for on-going reporting to the oversight agency relating to hazard management activities and status. - (IX) [§ 659.19 g] A description of the process used by the transit agency to ensure that safety concerns are addressed in modifications to existing systems, vehicles, and equipment, which do not require formal safety certification but which may have safety impacts.

+(b) System Description.
+The system description section of the SSPP shall include the following:

+- (I) A brief history of the system(s) operated by the transit agency. - (II) The scope of service the transit agency provides. - (III) [§659.19 c, 1 and 3] A description of the organizational structure of the transit agency, including organizational diagrams of the transit agency and the system safety unit that identify the lines of authority and communications used by the agency to manage safety issues and define responsibilities within the organization. - (IV) [§ 659.19 c 2] A description of how the safety function of the agency is integrated into the rest of the rail transit organization. - (+V) A description of the physical plant including track, signal and communication system, vehicle type and operating characteristics, station facilities and maintenance facilities. - (VI) A description of the process to modify the system.
+The system modification review and approval process shall include the following: - (A) The identification of the unit or group of the transit agency responsible for ensuring that the hazards associated with system expansions or modifications are included in the transit agency's hazard resolution process Transit Association's ("APTA") Hazard Resolution Process. - (B) Participation of operating and safety department personnel in the design review process for new equipment and system expansions or modifications. - (C) A sign-off and certification process for verification of operational readiness of new equipment and system expansions or modifications prior to entering revenue service. - (D) Documentation of responsibility and authority for approval of modification exceptions to established design criteria for new equipment and system expansions.